Generate and Grow Connection

 Horses have always held a sacred place in my life.
 I began exploring the field of therapeutic riding as a volunteer and assistant instructor.
 Later, I began searching for more dynamic, relational approaches to inform my own developing practice.What I found at Generation Farms was a community of passionate people with diverse backgrounds, who hold a core relational belief: horses are sentient beings, each deserving of the respect, protection and empathy that we grant our human peers.

-With my Master’s Degree in CYC and my Registraion as a Clinical Counsellor complete I am I am very grateful to remain a part of the ‘farmily’ and provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.
+With my Master’s Degree in CYC and my Registraion as a Clinical Counsellor complete I am I am very grateful to remain a part of the Generation Farms ‘farmily’.
+I provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.

 CLBC Community Inclusion Team